blackferncreations/germankeycut/intellectual-context.md

 The manuscript examines Germany as a particular environment in which questions of structure, selection, responsibility, evidence, repetition and integration can become commercially significant.

-It does not treat Germany as a population with a single personality.
+It does not define German market behavior through national-character stereotypes.

 It does not assume that:

 * all German buyers behave identically
-* all German companies evaluate in the same way
+* all industries evaluate offers in the same way
-* all industries operate under the same conditions
+* all German companies operate under identical structures
-* historical or cultural explanations determine individual behavior

-The manuscript develops a structural interpretation.
+The manuscript develops a structural interpretation rather than a personality-based one.

-That interpretation may be revised, narrowed or extended as the work develops.
+That interpretation remains subject to revision as the manuscript develops.

-GermanKeyCut should therefore be interpreted through its current operational documents rather than through isolated statements in an unfinished manuscript.
+The operational boundaries of GermanKeyCut are defined separately in [boundaries.md](./boundaries.md).

 ---